 Red-eyed tree frogs are a common sight after dark

 Today you'll trade La Fortuna for Costa Rica's Monteverde region—with a scenic four-hour journey that combines shuttle bus and boat.
 After a pickup at your hotel, transfer to the shores of Lake Arenal and step aboard a water taxi for the 30-minute cruise across the lake (keeping an eye out for herons, kingfishers, and storks along the way).
-When you arrive at the Monteverde side of the lake, a shuttle will be waiting to take you the rest of the way to your hotel, where you can rest and refresh before this afternoon's activities.
+When you arrive at the Monteverde side of the lake, a shuttle will be waiting to take you the rest of the way to your hotel, where you can rest and refresh before this evening's excursion.

 As night falls, meet your guide and grab some flashlights to explore the Children's Eternal Rainforest, the largest private reserve in Costa Rica.
 Your naturalist guide will lead you along the park's trails after dark, pointing out nocturnal creatures like tarantulas, frogs, bats, sleeping birds, and bioluminescent beetles.
 Curious kids are sure to enjoy staying up late to discover the plants and animals that thrive in the nocturnal world.